sdiehl/wiwinwlh/tutorial.md

 ```

 As a motivating example, ZeroMQ is a network messaging library that abstracts over traditional Unix sockets to
-a variety of topologies.
-Most notably isn't design to guarantee any sort of transactional guarantees for
+a variety of network topologies.
+Most notably it isn't designed to guarantee any sort of transactional
-delivery or recovery in case of errors so it's necessary to design a layer on top of it to provide the desired
+guarantees for delivery or recovery in case of errors so it's necessary to design a layer on top of it to
-behavior at the application layer.
+provide the desired behavior at the application layer.

 In Haskell we'd like to guarantee that if we're polling on a socket we get messages delivered in a timely
 fashion or consider the resource in a error state and recover from it.
 Using ``pipes-safe`` we can manage the
-life cycle of lazy IO resources and can safely handle failures and resource termination and finalization
+life cycle of lazy IO resources and can safely handle failures, resource termination and finalization
 gracefully.
 In other languages this kind of logic would be smeared across several places, or put in some
 global context and prone to introduce errors and subtle race conditions.
 Using pipes we instead get a nice
 tight abstraction designed exactly to fit this kind of use case.

-For instance now we can bracket the ZeroMQ socket creation and finalization within the SafeT monad transformer
+For instance now we can bracket the ZeroMQ socket creation and finalization within the ``SafeT`` monad
-which guarantees that after successful message delivery we execute the pipes function as expected or on
+transformer which guarantees that after successful message delivery we execute the pipes function as expected,
-failure we halt the execution and finalize the socket.
+or on failure we halt the execution and finalize the socket.

 ~~~~ {.haskell include="src/25-streaming/pipes_safe.hs"}
 ~~~~